POSTECH-CVLab/PyTorch-StudioGAN/README.md

 **StudioGAN** is a Pytorch library providing implementations of representative Generative Adversarial Networks (GANs) for conditional/unconditional image generation.
 StudioGAN aims to offer an identical playground for modern GANs so that machine learning researchers can readily compare and analyze a new idea.

-※ Thank GeorgeBatch for your helpful [ipynb documentations](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN/tree/master/colab) on how to use StudioGAN in Colab environment.

 #  Features
 - Extensive GAN implementations using PyTorch
+- The only repository to train/evaluate BigGAN and StyleGAN2 baselines in a unified training pipeline
-- Comprehensive benchmark of GANs using CIFAR10, Tiny ImageNet, and ImageNet datasets
+- Comprehensive benchmark of GANs using CIFAR10, Tiny ImageNet, CUB200, and ImageNet datasets
+- Provide pre-trained models that are fully compatible with up-to-date PyTorch environment
+- Easy to handle other personal datasets (i.e. AFHQ, anime, and much more!)
 - Better performance and lower memory consumption than original implementations
-- Providing pre-trained models that are fully compatible with up-to-date PyTorch environment
+- Support seven evaluation metrics including iFID, improved precision & recall, and density & coverage
-- Support Multi-GPU (DP, DDP, and Multinode DistributedDataParallel), Mixed Precision, Synchronized Batch Normalization, LARS, Tensorboard Visualization, and other analysis methods
+- Support Multi-GPU (DP, DDP, and Multinode DistributedDataParallel), Mixed Precision, Synchronized Batch Normalization, Wandb Visualization, and other analysis methods

 #  Implemented GANs